Dongkyu-ryu/ROS2_Best_Camera/README.md

 # ROS2_Best_Camera

-## Overview
-The `best_camera` package is a ROS2 solution designed for handling multiple camera inputs, processing images, and managing video stream data.
+The `ROS2_Best_Camera` package is a ROS2 solution designed for handling multiple camera inputs, processing images, and managing video stream data.
 It supports various functionalities including image capture, video recording, and applying image filters such as canny edge detection and noise reduction.